-Tilburg, June 18th, 2017
+Tilburg, August 13th, 2017

-China: imports recovered paper lower in April
+China: imports recovered paper up in May

 Price indications in Europe for low grades of recovered paper, sorted, baled and ex-works are now between €130 and € 180 per ton.
 These prices are depending on quality, available volume, region and loaded weight.

 Click here for the price chart, with prices of the last 10 years.